TiagoMA90/connect/README.md

 - View latest posts
 - Like a post
 - Avatar
+- Update a Wall post
+- Update a profile Review

 ## could-have
 - Pop the modal for the Terms of Service